-➤ Operate Civic Amenity Sites/ Recycling Centres / Bottle Banks
+Operate Civic Amenity Sites / Recycling Centres / Bottle Banks

 Meath County Council runs Civic Amenity Sites/ Recycling Centres and Bottle Banks at various locations throughout the County -the operation of this infrastructure is the subject of contract with a private waste Company and with a strong emphasis in the contract on Public Education and Awareness Campaigns over the lifetime of this plan.

-In recent years the entry fee has been reduced to €2 per visit, making the service very economical to householders.
+The gate fee of €2 per visit provides a very economical service to householders.
+(Visitor numbers/waste volumes -Appendix)